-If you’re unsure whether your Lafayette house has poor indoor air quality (IAQ), it possibly does.
+If you’re uncertain whether your Lafayette home has unhealthy indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times more contaminated than outdoors, which may create long-term health concerns.
+As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times more contaminated than outdoors, which may create long-term health issues.

 Most Common Sources of Bad IAQ